AlphaKorean/GameGuardian-Script-Maker/README.md

 # GameGuardian-Script-Maker v1.0

-This tool is the author's file path.
+The tool's output path matches the author's path.

 So, string path = @"C:\Users\jangw\Downloads\Output.lua"; in line 47 of Form1.cs.